 Written by SmartSense | Food Safety, HACCP

-Food Safety: The Facts
+IoT Food Safety: Foodborne Illness Facts

 The definition of food safety is simple.
 It includes the category of actions taken to prevent foodborne illness throughout the handling, preparation, and storage of food products.
 Before the publication of The Jungle in the early 1900’s, food safety was not considered as seriously as it is today.
 Despite Upton Sinclair’s socialist agenda, his revolutionary book proved to be the catalyst for the formation of the Food and Drug Administration (FDA).
 Prior to this, food safety was not considered a priority, which can be attributed to the lack of public awareness of sanitization practices.

-Digital Food Safety
+Food Safety Technology

-1. Real-Time Monitoring
+1. Real-Time Food Temperature Monitoring Devices

 Morton Salt has created a font made from food waste to help highlight the problem.
 Source: https://www.mortonsalt.com/article/from-food-waste-to-font/

-Real-time monitoring enables a proactive food safety strategy, preventing problems before they occur.
+Real-time temperature monitoring enables a proactive food safety strategy, preventing problems before they occur.
 As soon as a temperature excursion is detected, key stakeholders are notified and can remedy the situation before the food has been lost.
 Additionally, temperature readings are automatically recorded digitally, helping to ensure proper compliance reporting.
 Monitoring is done 24 hours a day, 365 days a year, and on-demand reporting simplifies inspections in case of an audit.

-2. Task Management
+2. Food Operations Task Management

 Everyone loves completing a checklist.